 The philosophy of the Mendocino College Registered Nursing Program supports and implements the mission statement of Mendocino College.
-The faculty members believe that a sound nursing education program is built on concepts relating to the individual, health/illness, the environment, and nursing which includes nursing education and relevant knowledge derived from related disciplines and relevant knowledge derived from related disciplines.
+The faculty members believe that a sound nursing education program is built on concepts relating to the individual, the healthillness continuum, the environment, and nursing which includes nursing education and relevant knowledge derived from related disciplines.